JMUATANTUM/OpenAntumID-SOAP/README.md

 Installation
 ============
-* Only need to activate SOAP in PHP (no database needed to try this code)
+* Only need to activate SOAP in PHP (no database needed to try this code), SOAP check -> using phpinfo().
 * Aks for your AntumID SOAP Token-key to use this within your project, request for token GUID key at support@antumid.be

 Notes